yishuen/dsc-3-34-11-image-compression-classification-with-pca-codealong-nyc-career-ds-102218/README.md

 ## Objectives
 You will be able to:
 - Apply PCA to MNIST, or a similar image based dataset
-- Inspect the effect of number of principle components on explained variance and vice versa, for image data.
+- Inspect the effect of number of principal components on explained variance and vice versa, for image data.
 - Run a classifier using PCA components and inspect the impact on classification accuracy

 ## MNIST DATASET